 Cover Up Your Furniture

-It’s a good idea to cover up any furniture that you leave in your storage unit.
+It’s a good idea to cover up any furniture that you leave in your self storage unit.
 This will keep dust from accumulating on top of your sofas, couches, and coffee tables.
 Additionally, covering up your furniture will protect it from bugs.
 Pests can do some serious damage to your furniture, and furniture doesn’t tend to be cheap.
 If you want to do everything you can to protect the belongings you leave in your storage unit, don’t forget to cover them up.

 Many people end up spending much more time than they meant to in their storage unit because they can’t find what they’re looking for.
 This is why it helps to label all of your boxes and include an inventory with each one.
 This way you can just look at the outside of the box to tell what’s inside instead of rummaging through it.